Case Study · AutoScout24 · Search & Discovery

 Supporting signal

-Android supports the same direction, but more narrowly.
-Research and validation favoured platform-appropriate save behaviour, while the visible evidence remains positive but less complete than the iOS story.
+Android supported the same direction through narrower evidence.
+Research and validation favoured platform-appropriate save behaviour, but the available proof is less complete than the iOS story.

 Web